guardian/grid/docs/05-migration/01-about.md

 ### High level

-While a migration is in progress, Thrall will repeatedly query Elasticsearch for images which have [not yet been migrated](#migration-status-flag).
+While a migration is [in progress](#migration-status-flag), Thrall will repeatedly query Elasticsearch for images which have [not yet been migrated](#image-migration-record).
 Each image ID which is found will be [projected](#projection), and that projection will be entered into a low-priority queue for processing by Thrall when no other updates need to be processed.
 When ready, Thrall processes the message by checking that there have been no updates to the image since the projection was taken, then inserting the projection into the migration index.

+Any uploads or edits performed during the migration will be performed on both the source and target indices concurrently.
+This allows Grid to continue running seamlessly throughout the process, and the migration can be abandoned at any point if required.

 ### Projection